Is Email Marketing an Art or a Science?

 Go to Content Builder -> review Preview and Test -> Click through your sendable data extension to make sure the email is rendering appropriately.

 You should also consider doing an additional step – a QA test – before the final send.
-Ideally, this step should not be performed by the Salesforce template specialist or email creator, but by a designated QA tester.
+Ideally, this step should not be performed by the Salesforce template specialist or email creator, but by a designated QA tester from software testing companies.

 Strategy #5: Execute, analyze, improve, repeat